jm3/dotfiles/README.md

 * Pleasing default colors + fonts

 #### Mac Awesomeness
-* Bonus configs + solarized color theme included for *Sublime Text 2* + *iTerm 2*
+* Bonus configs + color themes for *Ghostty* && *iTerm 2*

 *No warranty given, express or implied.
 Have fun and stay safe.
 Copycenter license: think xerox machine; give it to everyone.
 All rights reserved, all wrongs reversed, no punches pulled.*

 ### Hand-crafted, updated, and carefully tuned by [@jm3](http://www.jm3.net).